What is an alcohol problem?

 Take the next step – Make the connection.

-Every day, Veterans connect with helpful resources and effective treatments for problems with alcohol and find solutions that improve their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for problems with alcohol and find solutions that improve their lives.
 It can be difficult to reduce or quit drinking on your own, so talking to your family and friends can be a first step.
 You can also consider connecting with:

 Explore these resources for more information about alcohol problems in Veterans.